Predictia/AQUA/diagnostics/tropical_rainfall/README.md

     - saving the obtained histogram with the histogram into storage per each chunk of any data during the stream,
     - loading all or multiple histograms from storage and merging them into a single histogram.

- - **histogram_comparison.ipynb**:
+ - **comparison_of_lowres_models.ipynb**:

     The notebook demonstrates:
     - a simple comparison of obtained histograms for different climate models,
-    - ability to merge a few separate plots into a single one.
+    - ability to merge a few separate plots into a single one,

- - **diagnostic_example_for_2t.ipynb**:
-    The notebook illustrates that:
-    - The tropical precipitation diagnostic can be applied to any climate model variable.
+    - mean of tropical and global precipitation calculations,
+    - bias between climatological model and observations.

 ## Contributing

-Include your contact information or any official channels (such as email, GitHub profile) through which users can reach out to you for support, questions, or feedback.
+The tropical_rainfall module is in a developing stage and will be significantly improved in the near future.
+If you have any suggestions, comments, or problems with its usage, please get in touch with the AQUA team.